Engine Builder Professional is an easy to use engine building software tool for 8,

 The simulation was validated using several engine configurations, by comparing with

 actual dyno results.
-An example engine is provided, the LS7 427 Corvette engine,
+Two example engines are provided, the LS7 427 engine, and LS9

-characteristics, Camshaft specifications, Intake & Exhaust, and Chassis & Drivetrain.
+including flow characteristics, Camshaft specifications, Intake & Exhaust, and Chassis

-All information is readily available from component manufacturer’s websites and
+& Drivetrain.
+All information is readily available from component manufacturer’s

-your own personal design details.
-For the sample engine provided, nearly all information
+websites and your own personal design details.
+For the sample engines provided, nearly

-was obtained on the Internet.
-Necessary information not obtained was estimated or
+all information was obtained on the Internet.
+Necessary information not obtained

-assumed.
-Also entered is engine setup information, such as head gasket thickness,
+was estimated or assumed.
+Also entered is engine setup information, such as head

-cam and ignition timing, and more, giving you the information you need to optimize
+gasket thickness, cam and ignition timing, and more, giving you the information you

 Product User’s Manual